Department of

 David’s

-research interests mainly concern enumerative and asymptotic questions,
+research interests mainly concern enumerative and asymptotic questions, particularly

-formula for the growth rate of grid classes of permutations, and a structural
+growth rate of grid classes of permutations, and a structural

 characterisation of the class of permutations avoiding 1324 together with new